Creating or Updating Users And Groups

 User

-You can see the user The bar has been created and the user Datahub has been updated under Settings > Access > Users & Groups user-upserted
+has been updated under Settings > Access > Users & Groups

 Group

-You can see the group Foo Group has been created under Settings > Access > Users & Groups group-upserted
+has been created under Settings > Access > Users & Groups

 What's Next?